ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/dbcAmplicons_commands.md

 <img src="Workflow.png" alt="workflow" width="600px"/>

-Today we'll process at least one amplicon set to completion, should there be extra time, begin processing the others, or later you can process the others as practice.
+Today we'll process at least one amplicon set to completion.

 Change directory into the workshops space

 	cd /share/workshop/$USER/mca_example
-	ls --color
+	ls

-you should see 3 directories: bin, Illumina_Reads and src
+you should see 4 directories: bin, Illumina_Reads, metadata and src

 Lets verify the software is accessible